Originally called Mt Farrell, Tullah was once only accessible by foot, horse or the Mt Farrell tramway - now the Wee Georgie Wood tourist attraction.

 Located on the shores of Lake Rosebery, at the base of Mt Farrell, Tullah can be explored on foot, bike, boat or kayak.
 A peaceful village with a calm atmosphere the locals are always happy to have a chat and give advice on the best places to explore.

 When travelling to Tullah note that there is no petrol available - but many a place to take a break, enjoy a drink and a magnificent view.

 Lake Mackintosh is one of the most beautiful lakes in the region.
 The lake and surrounding country is magnificent with myrtle, sassafras and eucalypt forests along with native ferns growing almost to the lake's edge.

 The reflections will take your breath away.
-This picturesque lake is surrounded by myrtle, sassafras and eucalypt forests and offers trout fishing.
-Lake Rosebery is man-made and plays an important role in Tasmania's hydro-electric system.
+This picturesque lake is surrounded by myrtle, sassafras and eucalypt forests and is managed as a wild trout fishery.
+Lake Rosebery was created in 1983 and plays an important role in Tasmania's hydro-electric system.